assassinor/djinni-generator/docs/idl.md

 For record types, Haskell-style "deriving" declarations are supported to generate some common methods.
-Djinni is capable of generating equality and order comparators, implemented as operator overloading in C++ and standard comparison functions in Java, Objective-C, Python and C#.
+Djinni is capable of generating equality and order comparators, implemented as operator overloading in C++ and standard comparison functions in Java and Objective-C.

 !!! note